manu12121999/RemoveBG-GIMP/README.md

 ## Problems:
-* If encourerning any problems, try out the gimp2.0/requests branch, which uses much libraries, altough it takes extra steps to install.
+* If encountering any problems, try out the gimp2.0/requests branch, which uses more advanced libraries, although it takes extra steps to install.

 ## Notes:
 * The plugin uploads the image to the website remove.bg.
 Don't use it for anything confidential!